lockdown

 The Dominic Cummings story is deeply disturbing.
 No, not the fact that Cummings and his wife, Mary Wakefield, took what…

-X days to save the economy!
+X number of days to save the economy!

 I wonder what the Labour party will use as its scare slogan at the next election?
 After all, the usual…